narcine/Tchoupi/README.md

 Srt files are used to get the subtitles.
 You can find srt files on the internet or create one by yourself.
 The Tchoupi application uses only that format for the subtitles.
-- Download on the internet the srt file related to your video or create one
-- Put it in the same folder as the video

 Here is the srt syntax :
 ```